Sargassum on the remote McCartney Cay in the Turks and Caicos

 September 2019 Update:

-The beaches in the Turks and Caicos continue to be relatively free from sargassum and seaweed accumulations.
+Most of the beaches in the Turks and Caicos continue to be relatively free from sargassum and seaweed accumulations.
 A few windward coasts such as Five Cays Beach and Long Bay have some sargassum, yet Grace Bay, Leeward Beach, the Bight Beach, Sapodilla Bay, Taylor Bay, and many other top coasts have been unaffected.

 Sargassum is a yellow, reddish, or brown seaweed that washes up on some beaches.
 In recent years, sargassum has made headlines due to its impact and accumulation on beaches in the Caribbean, Lucayan Archipelago, Antilles, and Florida.
 Some island destinations, such as Barbados, have experienced huge influxes of the seaweed.

 Most beaches in the Turks and Caicos are free of sargassum, notably the world famous Grace Bay.

 Sargassum is considered a macroalgae, and the species that plagues some popular beaches in the Caribbean is little different from the typical seaweed that grows on the ocean floor and reefs in that it’s holopelagic, with its entire life cycle occurring while floating in the open ocean.
 Small berry-like air bladders keep the algae buoyant.